-Overview – The prostate gland is a significant part of a man’s reproductive system.
+Overview – The prostate gland is a significant part of a man's reproductive system.
 It helps with the production of the component of the semen.
 In this article, we will discuss the usage and accuracy of fusion biopsy to diagnose prostate cancer.
-A biopsy involves collecting or taking a sample from a suspected tissue with abnormal growth in the body with a biopsy needle.
+A biopsy involves collecting or taking a sample with a biopsy needle from a suspected tissue with abnormal growth in the body.

 Advancement in technology usage for investigating and diagnosing a health condition is the new order of the day—one of the significant advances in using modern technology such as guided fusion biopsy.
 The prostate cancer evaluation procedure has contributed positively to diagnosing prostate cancer.

 A fusion biopsy procedure combines an MRI scan and ultrasound to give a clearer view of suspected abnormal cells in the prostate gland.
-In other words, it aids proper guiding of taking a sample from the suspected tissue with minimal side effects.
+In other words, it aids in the proper guiding of taking a sample from the alleged tissue with minimal side effects.